 PRSI Class M is used to record situations in which there is no liability to social insurance.

-Subject to certain conditions, if you cease to be covered by compulsory PRSI you may opt to become insured on a voluntary basis and pay voluntary contributions.
+Subject to certain conditions, if you are no longer covered by compulsory PRSI, you can choose to pay voluntary contributions.

 Social insurance payments and benefits